arkCyber/AuroraExt/docs/providers/lmstudio.md

 ::: info
-You don't need to add any models since Page Assist will automatically fetch them from the LMStudio instance you have configured.
+You don't need to add any models since Aurora will automatically fetch them from the LMStudio instance you have configured.

-The model must be loaded in LMStudio before Page Assist can fetch it.
+The model must be loaded in LMStudio before Aurora can fetch it.
 :::